 Inform users and get consent

-keep in mind that the API returns personal and sensitive user data.
-If your app
+But keep in mind that the API returns personal and sensitive user data, and any

-accesses, collects, uses, or shares personal and sensitive data, you must
+time your app accesses, collects, uses, or shares personal and sensitive data

 policies protecting user data require that you do the following: